jamesmbaazam/measles_orv_strategies/to_do.md

 # To do
 1. Make a design diagram (workflow) for the model and simulation structure

+2. Reflow *Epidemics7* simulation workflow as follows:
-2. Make scenario definitions a dataframe instead of a list of data frames
+   - Define strategies as a dataframe instead of a list of data frames.
-3. Create a data frame of scenarios for running epidemiological scenarios
+   - Dynamically generate strategy names instead of hardcoding them
+   - Define a single instance of the simulation scenarios: *team_equip_type*, *location_id*
-4. Create a separate script for running and saving supply chain analyses per strategy and scenario (equipment type and team dispatch rules)
+   - Create a separate script for running and saving supply chain analyses per strategy and scenario (equipment type and team dispatch rules) as `.rds`
-5. Create a separate script that loads the supply chain output as input for running the transmission dynamics scenarios
+   - Create a separate script that loads the supply chain output as input for running the transmission dynamics scenarios
+   - Save transmission dynamics resutls as `.rds`
-6. Create separate scripts for each figure.
-Each script should load and transform the relevant model outputs
+   - Generate each figure with a separate script.
+Each script should individually load and transform the relevant simulation outputs
-7.
+   - Reduce verbose subsetting in analysis scripts:
+     - `tidyverse` grouping and subsetting?
+     - `data.table`?
+     -  employ the `with()` function?